Nalen98/GhidraEmu/README.md

 #### RAM view

 If any bytes change during the emulation, you will see them in the classic ByteViewer.
-Do not worry, they will be reset to their original values after pressing **"Reset"** button.
+Don't worry, they will be reset to their original values after pressing the **"Reset"** button.

  <img src="/images/update_bytes.gif"/>

 #### Apply patched bytes

-If you changed something, let emulator know about changed bytes (stack updates automatically, no need for it).
-After changing, select them (will be green), and press this option (or hotkey "M").
+If you made changes, let the emulator know about changed bytes (stack updates automatically -- no need for it).
+After changing, select them (they will be green), and press this option (or use the hotkey "M").

  ![GhidraEmu apply patched bytes](./images/ApplyPatchedBytes.png)

 #### Console

 Here plugin prints output information.
-For example, emulation error messages like that:
+For example, emulation error messages like this:

   ![GhidraEmu console](./images/Console.png)

 ### New feature - Jump Over

-Jump over feature allows you to jump ahead one instruction if you don't want to emulate the current one for some reason.
-Since the emulation process will be aborted if an attempt to read uninitialized memory is detected, this feature allows you to bypass it, so nice.
+The "Jump Over" feature allows you to jump ahead one instruction if you don't want to emulate the current one for some reason.
+Since the emulation process will be aborted if an attempt to read uninitialized memory is detected, this feature allows you to bypass it.
 Look at an example.
 Here's one of the first instructions in many x86_64 programs, canary stack saving:

 `MOV RAX, qword ptr FS:[0x28]`

 We'll just try to cheat a little and jump over it by increasing the PC value.
 To do this, stop at the instruction you don't want to emulate and press `J` hotkey.
-Otherwise, stepping further, we would get an uninitialized memory read error.
+Otherwise, stepping further would result in an uninitialized memory read error.

 ![Jump Over](./images/JumpOver.gif)

 ### New feature - Step Over

-If you stop at an instruction that leads to a subroutine (internal call) and you want to emulate everything up to the next instruction (classic "step over"), press the `F6` hotkey and it will certainly happen:
+If you stop at an instruction that leads to a subroutine (internal call) and you want to emulate everything up to the next instruction (classic "step over"), press the `F6` hotkey, and it will certainly happen:

 ![Step Over](./images/StepOver.gif)

 # Before you start
 **A few important points to consider**:
-* Don't forget to analyze your program in Ghidra, emulator depends on it.
+* Don't forget to analyze your program in Ghidra, the emulator depends on it.
 * As already mentioned, set the link register if you have an exotic processor/vm.
-* If the processor of your binary needs certain memory segments according to the specification, don't forget to create them in the Ghidra MemoryMap Window and initialize them to zeros.
-Otherwise, the emulator will complain about unknown memory spaces during read/write and stop the emualtion process.
-If the memory block exists, but is not initialized with zeros and is needed by the emulator, the plugin will try to make it initialized so that the emulation continues.
+* If the processor of your binary needs certain memory segments according to the specification, don't forget to create them in Ghidra MemoryMap Window and initialize them with zeros.
+Otherwise, the emulator will complain about unknown memory spaces during read/write operations and will stop the emulation process.
+If a memory block exists but is not initialized with zeros and is needed by the emulator, the plugin will try to make it initialized so that the emulation continues.
-* If you have changed any bytes through the ByteViewer, the plugin won't restore them to their original values during resetting emulation state.
+* If you have changed any bytes through the ByteViewer, the plugin won't restore them to their original values during resetting the emulation state.
-* Before closing the project in Ghidra, you should press the "Reset" button and reset the state of the last emulation, if such an action was not performed.
-This is important, because at the moment of closing, transactions for repainting traced instructions in the listing will not be executed, as well as transactions for restoring program bytes after emulation.
-This can lead in the future not only to the contemplation of the "old yellow parrot", which is the least problem, but the bytes modified as a result of emulation will remain as such and will not return to their original values (unless the project is rolled back in Ghidra, of course).
+* Before closing the project in Ghidra, you should press the "Reset" button and reset the state of the last emulation if it hasn't been done yet.
+This is important because at the moment of closing, transactions of repainting traced instructions in the Listing will not be executed, as well as transactions of restoring program bytes after emulation.
+This can lead not only to the beholding of the "old yellow parrot", which is the least problem, but also to the modified bytes remaining as such and not returning to their original values (unless the project is rolled back in Ghidra, of course).

 # Installation

-- Download Release version of extension and install it in Ghidra `File → Install Extensions...`
+- Download the release version of the extension and install it in Ghidra using `File → Install Extensions...`

-- Use gradle to build extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`
+- Use gradle to build the extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`

-- In CodeBrowser go to `File → Configure → Experimental` and select checkbox.
+- In the CodeBrowser, go to `File → Configure → Experimental` and select the checkbox.

 ## Feedback

-Got some bugs while using the plugin or have ideas for improvements?
-Don't be shy to open new Issue and I'll figure it out.
+Encountered any bugs while using the plugin or have ideas for improvements?
+Don't be shy to open new issue and I'll figure out.

 ## Future work

 EmulatorHelper restrictions don't allow using program space in another.
 So your external shared library, for example, will never know about program memory space and vice versa.
 So you can't emulate it as one process with one memory space.
 Let me know if I'm missing something here.